LilYuuu/AI_Casting_Dir/README.md

 # AI_Casting_Dir

 Make sure you have python3 installed.
-If not, go to https://www.python.org/downloads/ and download the installer (.
+If not, go to https://www.python.org/downloads/ and download the 3.7/3.8 installer.
+(DO NOT download the latest 3.9 version)

 ## Step 1: Download files